jqmcginnis/snp_tum_karolinska/README.md

-## Repository for using Freesurfer, SAMSEG in cross-sectional and longitudinal lesion segmentation settings, on large cohorts.
+## Repository for using Freesurfer, SAMSEG in longitudinal lesion segmentation settings on large cohorts.
 Used to sync settings with collaborators.

 ### Requirements